changeworld/azure-docs.ja-jp/articles/active-directory/active-directory-v2-devquickstarts-node-web.md

 - `npm install bunyan`
 - `npm install assert-plus`
 - `npm install passport`
+- `npm install webfinger`
+- `npm install body-parser`
+- `npm install express-session`
+- `npm install cookie-parser`

-- In addition, we've included a special `passport-azure-ad` for our Preview in the skeleton of the quickstart.
-You'll need to install the pre-requisites in there as well.
+- In addition, we've use `passport-azure-ad` for our Preview in the skeleton of the quickstart.

-- `cd /lib/passport-azure-ad`
-- `npm install`
+- `npm install passport-azure-ad`

 This will install the libraries that passport-azure-ad depend on.